-• The water heater drain pan did not have a long extention pipe to carry water to the exterior of the garage.
-In the event of water heater failure, water would discharge onto the water heater base, then onto the floor and potentially cause damage.
-I recommend further review and correction by a qualified specialist.
+- The main house water heater drain pan did not have a long extension pipe to carry water to the exterior of the garage.
+In the event of water heater failure, water would discharge onto the water heater pan, then onto the floor and potentially cause damage.
+I recommend further review and correction by a qualified specialist. - Microbial growth (possibly mold) was observed on the drywall water heater base.
+I recommend further evaluation by a specialist.